Skip to content

 2 – Selection & Analysis

-Once the team has all required documents, it should analyse the offerings and choose the suited platform that can solve the existing issues in the system.
+Once the team has all the required documents, it should analyse the offerings and choose the suitable platform that can solve the existing issues in the system.
 It should meet every need of the department while augmenting the company’s growth.

 3 – Design